ryanwi/twexport/README.md

 twexport
 ========

-Export Twitter list to CSV
+Export Twitter User profile information to CSV.
+Source can be a twitter list or a web page with links to twitter users.